 Due to the nature of our business, it is possible that certain non-employees must still enter the DGSD Wastewater Treatment Center (WWTC), Administration Center, and Lift Stations during a pandemic.
-All vendors, contractors and visitors entering our facilities during Phases 1 through 4 must fill out the DGSD online visitor form, which is located on the DGSD website, and their visit will be approved based on their responses.
+Until Phase 5, all vendors, contractors and visitors entering our facilities must fill out the DGSD online visitor form, which is located on the DGSD website, and their visit will be approved based on their responses.
 No contractor or visitor may enter DGSD facilities without filling out the form and wearing a mask.
-Employees who are hosting a non-DGSD person at a DGSD facility during Phases 1 through 4 need to forward the memo provided in Attachment E to the party and ensure that the party has filled out the online form prior to allowing them to enter DGSD facilities.
+Employees who are hosting a non-DGSD person at a DGSD facility need to forward the memo provided in Attachment E to the party and ensure that the party has filled out the online form prior to allowing them to enter DGSD facilities.
 Attachment F includes questions asked in the online form.
 It should be noted that the travel restrictions shown in Attachment F will be updated weekly on the website.
-Employees may verify this form has been properly completed by a visitor by asking their Supervisor.
+Employees may verify this form has been properly completed by a visitor by asking their supervisor.